Lionel Messi to Inter Miami: PSG star reported to be wanted in MLS in 2023 | Goal.com

 Messi's entourage have come out to deny the reports via French outlet Le Parisien.

 “It is completely false.
-Leo has not yet decided on his future," the statement from the PSG's star entourage reads.
+Leo has not yet decided on his future," the statement from the PSG star's entourage reads.

 Le Parisien have also reported that Messi won't start thinking about his next move until after the 2022 World Cup in Qatar - where Argentina will be among the favourites to lift the trophy.